linuxgurugamer/KSPLocalizationScript/README.md

 An ini file is included which contains a few common strings to be ignored.
 It can also exclude and/or include specific files.
 The strings can be either simple strings or regular expressions.
 Both strings and files can be excluded, only files can be included.
 Full documentation for the file is at the head of the file.
-The ini file included can be replaced by specifying the --initfile=<file> to use your own ini file
+The ini file included can be replaced by specifying the --inifile=<file> to use your own ini file